 Step 3: Reassemble the duct

 Attach an adjustable rigid 90-degree elbow to the exhaust end of the dryer.
-Do not use a semi-rigid duct because it will twist as the dryer is pushed into place causing major problem in the unit.
-Put all rigid metals and semi rigid ductwork sections.
+Do not use a semi-rigid duct because it will twist as the dryer is pushed into place causing a major problem in the unit.
+Put all rigid metals and semi-rigid ductwork sections.
 Make use of a 4” worm-drive stainless steel duct band clamp for proper attachment.
 Turn the gas valve on.
 Plug in the dryer but make sure lint screen correctly placed.

 Your dryer vents are now good to go.
 Try these easy steps to clean your dryer vents and you will avoid major repair expenses.